Multivariate Boosted Trees and Applications to Forecasting and Control: Numerical results

 In all the cases, we can observe an initial improvement of performances with respect to increasing wavenumber.
 Results show that the minimum of the KPIs lies in what looks like a plateau for all the considered cases, as the wavenumber increases.
 This means that while considering more harmonics than the one highlighted by the dots, the accuracy does not increase or decrease significantly.
 This suggests that including a priori information on the smoothness (and time correlation structure) of the curve doesn't seem to be particularly helpful for this dataset.
+This is possibly due to the fact that the available features are already very informative for the prediction of the power signal, and further imposing a regularization on the temporal shape of the prediction doesn't help the regression.